 The nurses employed by the practice provide a wide range of caring and preventative services.
-They run clinics for asthma, diabetes, hypertension, vascular disease (encompassing Ischaemic Heart Disease and Stroke), well
+They run clinics for asthma, diabetes, hypertension, vascular disease (encompassing Ischaemic Heart Disease and Stroke), well woman clinics, family planning, immunisations and minor surgery.
+As well as the clinics our practice nurses provide a wide variety of services including dressings, injections and travel advice/immunisations.
+An appointment system is in operation.
+Please note that our nurses do not undertake postoperative wound care or suture removal; this is arranged by the hospital at the District Nurse wound care clinic in Colwyn Bay or Llandudno.

-Rachel Van Der Laken (Pin No. 04C0377W) Diploma in

-Nursing (2007)

-Amanda Hughes (Pin No. 19B0126W) BSc (Hons) Adult

-Nursing

-Ffion Sullivan (Pin No. 19G0428W) BN (Hons) Adult
+Julie Owen (Pin No. 04C0387W) BN (Hons) Adult Nursing (2007) Amanda Hughes (Pin No. 19B0126W) BSc (Hons) Adult Nursing Ffion Sullivan (Pin No. 19G0428W) BN (Hons) Adult Nursing (2019)

-Nursing (2019)

-Sydney Ador (PIN NO.19G0258W)

-Bachelor of Nursing in Adult Nursing